Friday, October 28, 2016

 A pure-breed Mexican-lowrider rescue dog, by the name of Sparky.
 He is the doppelgänger for our little mutt.

-After Tony Garcia did a photo shoot for the back cover of the book, Sparky has become an impossible divo.
+After Tony Garcia did a photo shoot for the book's back cover, Sparky became an impossible divo.
 He is anxious to have his own book signing party.
-Hopefully the book will be ready for release as an e-book in mid to late November.
-The printed version … well, we’ll see.

 Friday, October 7, 2016

-Hey, when are ya coming back?
+Hey, when are ya coming back to Isla Mujeres?
 We're ready for you.

 The annual winter migration begins soon, and Isla is ready for your return.
-Restaurant owners and merchants have been busy over the less hectic summer months preparing for your return this winter ….you know, that’s the time of year that you leave the rain, ice and snow, and prepare to be pampered under the tropical sun.
+Restaurant owners and merchants have been busy over the less hectic summer months, preparing for your return this winter.
+It’s the time of year that you leave the rain, ice and snow, and prepare to be pampered under the tropical sun.
 It’s that wonderful time of year, when visions of frosty Margaritas dance in your heads.

 Freddy Medina Independence Day at El Arrecife